Lagrange top: integrability according to Liouville and examples of analytic solutions: Rigid body with a fixed point.

+transforming as the second-rank tensor under rotations of the Laboratory system.
+So the explicit form of the numeric matrix, that appears in equations (\ref{s0}), depends on the initial position of the body.
+Equivalently, it can be said that it change when we pass from one Laboratory basis to another one, related by some rotation.
+Let us consider two orthonormal bases related by rotation with help of numeric orthogonal matrix $U^TU=1$: ${\bf e}'_i={\bf e}_kU^T_{ki}$.
+Coordinates of the body's particles in these bases are related as follows: $x'^i=U_{ij}x^j$.
+Then Eq. (\ref{s2}) implies that the matrices $I'_{ij}$ and $I_{ij}$, computed in these bases, are related by

-Generally, the tensor of inertia $I_{ij}$ in Eqs. (\ref{fp9}) is nondegenerate symmetric matrix transforming as the second-rank tensor under rotations of the Laboratory system.
-This can be used to simplify Eqs. (\ref{fp9}), assuming that at the instant $t=0$ the Laboratory axes ${\bf e}_i$ have been chosen in the direction of eigenvectors of the matrix $I_{ij}$.
-Then the inertia tensor in Eqs. (\ref{fp9}) has diagonal form: $I=diagonal (I_1, I_2, I_3)$.
-The initial conditions imply that the axes ${\bf R}_i(t)$ of body-fixed basis at $t=0$ also coincide with the inertia axes.
-Since these two systems of axes are rigidly connected with the body, they will coincide in all future moments of time.
+Adapting the Laboratory system with the position of the body at $t=0$, we can simplify Eqs. (\ref{s0}).
+Indeed, assume that at the instant $t=0$ the Laboratory axes ${\bf e}_i$ have been chosen in the direction of eigenvectors of the matrix $I_{ij}$.
+Then the inertia tensor in Eqs. (\ref{s0}) acquires diagonal form \cite{Shi_1977}

+As we saw above, due to initial data$R_{ij}(0)=\delta_{ij}$, the axes ${\bf R}_i(t)$ of body-fixed basis at $t=0$ coincide with the Laboratory axes ${\bf e}_i$, and therefore coincide also with the inertia axes.
+Since the axes ${\bf R}_i(t)$ and the inertia axes are rigidly connected with the body, they will coincide in all future moments of time.

 Let's consider an asymmetric rigid body, that is ($I_1\ne I_2\ne I_3$), and suppose that we describe it using the equations (\ref{fp9}), in which the inertia tensor is chosen to be diagonal.
 This implies that the position of the Laboratory system is completely fixed, as described above.

-It is instructive to compare the inertia tensor appeared in (\ref{fp9}) (and thus computed with respect to the fxed point of the body) with that computed with respect to the center of mass.
-The latter is denoted as $I'_{ij}$.
-Let ${\bf z}(t)=(z_1, z_2, z_3)=\frac{1}{L\mu}\sum m_N{\bf x}_N(t)$ be unit vector in the direction of center of mass.
-Here $\mu$ is the total mass of the body and $L$ is the distance from the center of mass to the fixed point.
-Then $x'^i_N(0)=x^i_N(0)-Lz^i(0)$, where $x'^i_N(0)$ are coordinates of the point $x^i_N(0)$ in the center-of-mass system.
-Using the definition
+If for some reasons we want to choose a different coordinate system, we will be forced to use equations (\ref{s0}) with the symmetric matrix (\ref{s0.02}) containing non zero off-diagonal elements\footnote{Failure to take this circumstance into account leads to a lot of confusion, see \cite{AAD23_3}.} instead of diagonal matrix (\ref{s0.01}).